Glycine

 - ^ Gulliford MC, et al. Intestinal glucose and amino acid absorption in healthy volunteers and noninsulin-dependent diabetic subjects.
 Am J Clin Nutr.
 (1989)

 - ^ Cook GC.
-Increased glycine absorption rate associated with acute bacterial infections in man.
+Increased glycine absorption rate associated with acute bacterial immune challenges in man.
 Br J Nutr.
 (1973)

 - ^ Cook GC.
-Effect of systemic infections on glycylglycine absorption rate from the human jejunum in vivo.
+Effect of systemic immune challenges on glycylglycine absorption rate from the human jejunum in vivo.
 Br J Nutr.
 (1974)

 - ^ Cook GC.
 Impairment of glycine absorption by glucose and galactose in man.
 J Physiol.
 (1971)